 a.
 VALUATION OF INVESTMENTS: The Master Fund's portfolio investments are generally valued based on an evaluation of fair value, pursuant to procedures established by the Investment Manager and under the general supervision of the Board.
-Pursuant to Rule 2a-5 under the 1940 Act, effective September 30, 2022, the Board designated the Investment Manager as the Master Fund's Valuation Designee to perform the Master Fund's fair value determinations.
+Pursuant to Rule 2a-5 under the 1940 Act, the Board designated the Investment Manager as the Master Fund's Valuation Designee to perform the Master Fund's fair value determinations.
 Such determinations are subject to Board oversight and certain reporting and other requirements intended to ensure that the Board receives the information it needs to oversee the Investment Manager's fair value determinations.
-Prior to September 30, 2022, the Board was responsible for the Master Fund's fair value determinations.